- Designed For

 - Personalized feedback on your own plans that integrate the factors you must consider

 This workshop will focus on moving forward with brewery logistics including beer brewing equipment needs and planning for brewery supplies, sourcing, legalities, distribution and marketing strategies for a small business.
-Instructors will give one-on-one feedback and leave you with a functional strategy for opening a business and operating your craft brewery.

 Complete this course and earn a digital badge to share your new credential and accomplishment via Facebook, LinkedIn and more.
 Your badge also may be easily added as a credential to your LinkedIn profile.